During the ingest process, DISCO deduplicates documents strategically based on the document’s family structure. Duplicates are handled as follows:

 - Emails with an attachment: if there are identical child documents that have two or more unique parents, DISCO ingests each attachment as a unique document.
 Previously, email attachments that had different parents were deduplicated.
 Now you will see the duplicate email attachments in DISCO as separate documents.
 For example, an email with the same attachment (a contract) was sent to one's lawyer, then sent to a vendor to sign the contract.
 In DISCO, you will see contract A sent to the lawyer and may tag it as “Attorney-client”.
 Separately you will see contract B as sent to the vendor and may tag it as “responsive”.

-- Duplicate instances of all other documents: if there are identical documents in the matter that do not have unique parents, these documents are deduplicated, per historical DISCO processing procedures.
+- Duplicate instances of all other documents: if there are identical documents in the database that do not have unique parents, these documents are deduplicated, per historical DISCO processing procedures.
 For example, two different custodians have the same Word file on their computer.
 During collections, both identical “.doc” files ingest into DISCO and are deduplicated.